CallAsk about same-day availabilityLog In

 Property and infrastructure damage:

-Fire ant management is the single most established and well-defined pest control protocol in our service area.
-The standard approach has been refined over decades and is documented extensively by Texas A&M AgriLife Extension and other agencies.
+Fire ant management is one of the most established pest control practices we have in our area.
+This method has been fine-tuned over the years and is well-documented by Texas A&M AgriLife Extension and other experts.

 Step 1 — Broadcast bait application: